-Bats should be accustomed to eating hand-fed mealworms before training is initiated.
+Bats should be accustomed to eating hand-fed meal-worms before training is initiated.
 When first training a bat to self-feed, hold the animal over a small tray of mealworms (crevice bats) or allow it to hang freely on the side of a cage and directly over the dish (tree bats).
 The tray should be shallow but large enough for the bat to climb in and out without allowing the mealworms to escape and heavy enough so the bat can't tip it over.
-Mealworms can easily climb on roughened surfaces, so use a tray with a smooth surface (see Mealworm Dishes).
+Mealworms can easily climb on roughened surfaces, so use a tray with a smooth surface.
+Remove mealworms from the tray with blunt forceps, and offer them to the bat one by one.
+Hold the bat close to the tray or dish so it can watch as you pick up each mealworm (Figure 7-4A).
+Hand-feed it several mealworms until it begins reaching into the tray on its own.
+Once the bat has taken a few worms from the dish completely on its own, do not continue to use the forceps to help the bat.
+To do so will hinder the training process and may result in the bat becoming dependent on the caretaker's help during each meal.

 Figure 7-3.
-A: A 4g P. hesperus appears to enjoy a hand -fed, small-sized mealworm.
+A: A 4g P. hesperus appears to enjoy a handfed, small-sized mealworm.
 Photo by D. Hyatt.
 B: A 60g E. perotis being hand-fed a giant-sized mealworm while hanging in her roost.
 Photo by A. Lollar.
 Both species typically require being hand-fed in captivity.